guyllaumedemers/UE-AVVM/README.md

 ### Transaction Sample

 This GameFeature plugin is a sample plugin for caching statistics captured during gameplay events.
-Implementation details are still under construction for the Tokenizer class that manage the parsing of the payload string storing statistic properties.
+Transaction payload are parsed using unreal json object and store statistic properties via a string property making the replication process lightweight.
 The overall system support replication of transactions to all clients who can preview the latest updates from systems such as a leaderboard, after action report and more.

 ### Inventory Sample

 This GameFeature plugin is a sample plugin for supporting content gathering.
 Players, enemies and inanimate objects can all use this system to exchange, acquire and/or release content from under their authority.
-Implementation details are still in the earlier stage of development and have to be further polished to support world instantiation of item Actors.
+Implementation details are still in the earlier stage of development and have to be further polished.
 Abilities for consuming, equipping and/or dropping items are yet to be put in place.
 TBD!

 ### Fencing Sample

 This GameFeature plugin is a sample plugin for supporting deferred execution of events based on user requirements such as, waiting for initialization phase to be complete, ending of a cutscene or even synchronization between clients.
-The overall system levrage replicated tags from **UAVVMReplicatedTagComponent** to notify clients of a state change.
+The overall system leverage replicated tags from **UAVVMReplicatedTagComponent** to notify clients of a state change.
 Use the fencing system wherever possible and ensure systems like loading screen, cutscene and more... are ready to execute their next action!

 **Notes : All plugins defined above are example cases that utilize the api from AVVM plugin.**